France & Italy with Scott & Joe

 We’ll be a small group of no more than 16 guests, traveling together with Scott & Joe.

 The group is typically a mix of couples, friends, and solo travelers who share a love of food, wine, and travel.
-It’s social, relaxed, and welcoming, without ever feeling forced.
+It’s social, relaxed, and welcoming.

 Guests must be 21 or older.